fdazen/fda-documentation/yield_management.md

 ![68.png]({{site.baseurl}}/images/68.png)

- To **DEACTIVATE** a Yield Management Rule, un-check the box under the column _Status_ for the relevant rule"
+ To **DEACTIVATE** a Yield Management Rule, go back to the rule list and un-check the box under the column _Status_ on the right hand side of the rule you want to make inactive:

 ![69.png]({{site.baseurl}}/images/69.png)